Stay at Aisling House

 With direct access to the Dining Room, Ballroom, and the outdoor kitchen terrace, the space supports the natural flow of the house and is well-suited for both quiet mornings and larger gatherings.

-A refined multi-use space that accommadates a private dinner party or event.
+A refined multi-use space that accommodates a private dinner party or event.

 The Ballroom serves as the home’s primary space for gathering and entertaining, situated along the rear of the main floor.

-Defined by a black and white checkered floor and brass chandeliers, the room is shaped by both scale and light, creating a distinctive and expansive setting within the house.
+Defined by a black and white marble floor and brass chandeliers, the room is shaped by both scale and light, creating a distinctive and expansive setting within the house.

 Reimagined from a later addition and refined to reflect the home’s character, the space accommodates larger gatherings, events, and shared experiences.